LRSFC-ComputerScience/A-Level-Year-1/README.md

 ### A Repository for computer science work.

 ##Thanks to
-Mark Emery - Owner of the group, and moderator of things that have been added.
+1. Mark Emery - Owner of the group, and moderator of things that have been added.
-Grth Adams - Teacher of the mystical art of computer science.
+2. Gareth Adams - Teacher of the mystical art of computer science.
+Holder pf the legendary 'primal form' to keep students in line.